 Teams

 In FIRST LEGO League Challenge, teams learn both through what we do (the Robot Game and the Innovation Project) and how we do it (the FIRST Core Values).
-Each Fall, teams around the world as presented with the Challenge.
+Each fall, teams around the world are presented with the year's Challenge.
 The Challenge is based on a set of real-world problems facing scientists, engineers, and communities today.
 It has two parts: the Robot Game and the Innovation Project.

 Robot Game: Teams design, build, program and test using an autonomous robot kit with LEGO Spike Prime technology (other LEGO platforms are allowed).
 The robot must perform a series of tasks or missions to score points in 2.5 minute matches on a themed LEGO model playing field.